 “I am a mad gardener.
 I mutter and rant, and at night, I shake dry seeds out of my unruly mane of hair.
+I’m constantly visiting my local hydroponics equipment supplier.
 The garden is in my bones, in my gut, and in my hands that pearl sweat at the first hint from the overturned soil of March that it is time to sow Cherokee beans again in the open ground.
 And although I am a civil person, I am at my best when left completely alone at nightfall to spread that last wheelbarrow of aged horse manure around the base of the budded-out black currant plants from England.” -Wendy Johnson

 I have the great good fortune to call this darling and wise woman my neighbor and friend.
 Wendy just recently published a new book, both poetic and practical – Gardening at the Dragon’s Gate: At Work in the Wild and Cultivated World.
 A Buddhist meditation teacher and organic gardening mentor, Wendy weaves together stories and advice about cultivating the earth with spiritual insights gleaned from her many years at Green Gulch Zen Center.
 The writing is as rich as good, well-composted soil.
 I have been savoring it, reading pages before bedtime to inspire garden dreams.